hpcloud/stackato-service-couchdb/README.md

 * `cloud_controller_uri`: This needs to match the API endpoint of your system (e.g. api.stackato-wxyz.local)
-* `token`: can be any string, but we will need to add this auth token to the cloud_controller in a later step
+* `token`: This can be any string, but we will need to add this auth token to the cloud_controller in a later step
 * `mbus`: This should match the setting for other services.
 You can check the correct setting using `kato config get redis_node mbus`